mfractor/mfractor.github.io/docs/installation-and-setup.md

-##Setup
+##Installation And Setup

 *Installing, activating and updating MFractor*

 ##Introduction

-This document covers how to install, activate, update and uninstall MFractor for Xamarin Studio.
+This document covers how to install, activate, update and uninstall MFractor for Visual Studio Mac.

 ##Get MFractor
-The latest version of MFractor for Xamarin Studio can be downloaded from the addin server, [addins.mfractor.com/MFractor.mpack](http://addins.mfractor.com/MFractor.mpack).
+The latest version of MFractor for Visual Studio Mac can be downloaded from the addin server, [addins.mfractor.com/MFractor.mpack](http://addins.mfractor.com/MFractor.mpack).

 If you'd like an older version of MFractor, these can be found under our old release archives.
 Simply navigate to [addins.mfractor.com/releases](http://addins.mfractor.com/releases), open the folder for the version you'd like and download the .mpack file.